 The power meter measures the total power and fundamental power of the signal present at the input terminals to the bandwidth of the instrument (>1MHz).
+Above 1MHz, only the fundamentals are measured.

 One of the inputs must be configured as an external shunt input.
 The external shunt may be a simple resistor or dedicated high frequency precision shunts are available as accessories.
 Current transformers and clamps may be used if fitted with a suitable burden resistor.
 For use at mains voltages, a mains power adaptor incorporating voltage and current transformers is available.